discoverygarden/bcelndora/docs/devops.md

 #### Drupal

-The drupal directory contains multiple values files. `affinity.yaml` and `ingress.yaml` are the described symlinks to the shared configs.
+The drupal directory contains multiple values files. `affinity.yaml` and `ingress.yaml` are symlinks to the shared configs.

 `base.yaml` contains configuration that should not need to change across sites but is specific to the cluster.